SwasthK/SwasthK/README.md

 ### 🚀 I Build With

 Tools and frameworks across the modern web — frontend, backend, databases, and everything in between.
-I enjoy exploring new tech and shipping polished products.
+I love exploring new tech and shipping polished products.

 ---